-In addition to these services, World Care also has a Free Loaner Program.
-We are the only organization in Southern Arizona to loan out medical equipment at no cost to community members in need.
+World Care has a Free Loaner Program which loans out medical equipment at no cost to community members in need.
 The equipment that we loan out includes walkers, wheelchairs, bedside commodes, grabbers, toilet risers, crutches, and canes.
-These are items that can be fairly expensive to purchase, especially since they are generally only needed for a short period of time.
 Any community member in need simply places a request with World Care for an item.
 Items may be kept for as long as they are required; we simply ask that the item be returned when it is no longer needed so that it may be given to another individual in need.

 Computers and advanced technology are an integral aspect of daily, modern life.
 As a result, World Care strives to provide computers for those populations who might not otherwise have the resources to acquire them.
 World Care receives tens of thousands of computers from corporations, educational institutions, government agencies, and individuals.
 After donated computers are received, they undergo a triage process to determine their potential use.
 Operational units are immediately refurbished by computer engineers.